flybywiresim/docs/docs/beginner-guide/starting-the-aircraft.md

 Verify that on the ECAM fuel page that your aircraft has enough fuel for the flight.

-If you do not have enough fuel for the flight you can refuel via Microsoft Flight Simulators hovering menu bar or through the flyPad.
+If you do not have enough fuel for the flight you can refuel via Microsoft Flight Simulator's hovering menu bar or through the flyPad.

 ![flyPad Fuel](../assets/beginner-guide/starting-aircraft/flypadfuel.png)